 Linear Regression Trading Basics

 One standard deviation of one side from the mean consists of approximately 34% of the data points, while one standard deviation that includes both sides from the mean consists of approximately 68% of the data set.
 Expanding on this, two standard deviations from the mean consists of 95% of the data points.
+Three standard deviations encompasses 99.7% percent of all the data points.

 So how does this apply to the financial markets?
-Well, using a linear regression indicator applied to a price chart, will allow you calculate the normal distribution of price movement within a selected area on your price chart.
+Well, using a linear regression indicator applied to a price chart, it will allow you calculate the normal distribution of price movement within a selected area on your price chart.
 This will help you to see where the majority of price action has taken place, and more importantly help you to pinpoint irregularities that can lead to potentially profitable trading opportunities.

 Below you can see the linear regression indicator plotted on a price chart.